oven-sh/bun/docs/runtime/env.md

 ### Manually specifying `.env` files

 Bun supports `--env-file` to override which specific `.env` file to load.
-You can also use `--env-file` when running scripts in bun's runtime, or when running package.json scripts.
+You can use `--env-file` when running scripts in bun's runtime, or when running package.json scripts.

 ```sh
 bun --env-file=.env.1 src/index.ts